Planning for an Azure File Sync deployment

 Namespace data is stored in memory for performance reasons.
 Because of that, bigger namespaces require more memory to maintain good performance, and more churn requires more CPU to process.

-*Syncing more than 100 million files & directories is not recommended at this time.
+*Syncing more than 100 million files & directories isn't recommended.
 This is a soft limit based on our tested thresholds.
 For more information, see Azure File Sync scale targets.

-Initial synchronization of a namespace is an intensive operation and we recommend allocating more memory until initial synchronization is complete.
-This isn't required but, may speed up initial sync.
+Initial synchronization of a namespace is an intensive operation, and we recommend allocating more memory until initial synchronization is complete.
+This isn't required but might speed up initial sync.

 Typical churn is 0.5% of the namespace changing per day.
 For higher levels of churn, consider adding more CPU.

-Before deploying Azure File Sync, you should evaluate whether it is compatible with your system using the Azure File Sync evaluation cmdlet.
+Before deploying Azure File Sync, you should evaluate whether it's compatible with your system using the Azure File Sync evaluation cmdlet.
 This cmdlet checks for potential issues with your file system and dataset, such as unsupported characters or an unsupported operating system version.
-Its checks cover most but not all of the features mentioned below; we recommend you read through the rest of this section carefully to ensure your deployment goes smoothly.
+These checks cover most but not all of the features mentioned below; we recommend you read through the rest of this section carefully to ensure your deployment goes smoothly.